systelab/systelab-components/src/app/systelab-components/timeline/README.md

 <systelab-timeline [events]="events"></systelab-timeline>
 ```

 The Input events is an erray of TimelineEvent.

-TimelineEvent is a class whith a title, a date, a text to show, a flag in order to put the event in the left or right, and a class for the icon to show.

-THe following example initialize and put some elements into the array:
+The following example initialize and put some elements into the array:

 ```javascript
     this.events = [];